 Shallow Water Access

-A flat-bottom boat literally floats on the water.
-This may result in some slapping and occasional issues with spray, but that also means that your boat can navigate through almost no water at all.
-Even a few inches will be enough, and other boaters will be jealous when you’re fishing a great catch in areas they can’t even reach.
+Many skiffs have flat or mostly flat bottoms, and all are relatively small and light, so draft tends to be minimal.
+This may result in some slapping and occasional issues with spray in some cases, but that also means that your boat can navigate through very little water – and other boaters will be jealous when you’re making a great catch in areas they can’t even fish.

 Add-Ons and Accessories

 The biggest reason that these boats are so popular is because they offer a lot of utility for a lot of different boaters.
-Their simple designs and optional upgrades make it easy to create an affordable fishing skiff or a new cruiser for occasional crabbing.
-There are so many uses for a quality skiff boat that people are buying them for plenty of reasons and boating needs.
+Their simple designs and optional upgrades make it easy to create an affordable fishing skiff or a new cruiser for occasional activities like crabbing.
+There are so many uses for a quality skiff boat that people buy them for plenty of reasons and boating needs.

 Like all boat styles, there are a number of brands that have a skiff model available.
 It’s going to be up to you to see what’s out there and find what you like best.
 There are some obvious brand leaders in this market, but then there are also some great boats that are a good buy, regardless of their brand.
-If you want to make sure that you’re shopping for the best skiffs, stick to the brands below.
+These are the top manufacturers of skiff-style boats on Boat Trader:

 How to Buy a Skiff Boat